Peter Nazareth

-Peter Nazareth (born 27 April 1940) is a British literary critic and writer of fiction and drama.
+Peter Nazareth (April 27, 1940 - May 22, 2026) was a British, African born, Goan literary critic and writer of fiction and drama.

+He is known as one of the important figures in East African literature.
+He is also recognized for his work on African, Caribbean, African-American, and Goan literature.

 Life

 Peter Nazareth was born in Uganda.
-He is of Goan descent, and his mother's family was earlier based in Malaya-Malaysia-Singapore.
-He was educated at Makerere University (Kampala, Uganda), where he received his BA in English Literature in 1962, and at the universities of London and Leeds in England.
+He is of Goan descent, tracing his roots to the village of Moira, in Goa.
+His mother's family was earlier based in Malaya-Malaysia-Singapore.
+He was educated at Makerere University (Kampala, Uganda), where he received his BA in English Literature in 1962, and completed postgraduate studies at the University of Leeds in England.

 While residing in Africa, he simultaneously served as senior finance officer in Idi Amin's finance ministry until 1973, when he accepted a fellowship at Yale University and emigrated to the United States from Uganda.
+He moved to Iowa later in 1973, after he was invited to the International Writing Program at the University of Iowa.
+He lived there for 5 decades.
+He became a US citizen in 2009.

+Nazareth died on May 22, 2026.

 In academia

-He is a professor of English and African-American World Studies at the University of Iowa, where he is also a consultant to the International Writing Program.
+Nazareth was a professor of English and African-American World Studies at the University of Iowa, where he was also a consultant to the International Writing Program.
 Nazareth taught that university's course "Elvis as Anthology", which explores the deep mythological roots of Elvis Presley's roles in popular culture.
-This class on Elvis led to Nazareth being interviewed by a range of publications — The Wall Street Journal, UPI, AP, World News Tonight With Peter Jennings, NBC's The Today Show, ABC Chicago, MTV, Voice of America, National Public Radio, the BBC, and the Cedar Rapids Gazette, among others, according to his cv.
+This class on Elvis led to Nazareth being interviewed by a range of publications — The Wall Street Journal, UPI, AP, World News Tonight With Peter Jennings, NBC's The Today Show, ABC Chicago, MTV, Voice of America, National Public Radio, the BBC, and the Cedar Rapids Gazette, among others, according to his CV.

-He teaches and has written about African, Caribbean, African-American, Goan, and other literatures.
+He taught and wrote about African, Caribbean, African-American, Goan, and other literatures.
 His publications include In the Trickster Tradition: The Novels of Andrew Salkey, Francis Ebejer, and Ishmael Reed (1994); Edwin Thumboo: Creating a Nation Through Poetry (2008); and the long essay "Elvis as Anthology" in Vernon Chadwick (ed.), In Search of Elvis: Music, Race, Art, Religion.
 Nazareth edited Critical Essays on Ngugi wa Thiong'o (2000) and Pivoting on the Point of Return: Modern Goan Literature (2010).
 His first novel, In a Brown Mantle (1972), has been taught at the University of Pretoria and by Ngugi wa Thiong’o at U.C.
 Irvine.

-His literary criticisms have often involved observations of the fate of diverse global economic and academic migrants, spanning the Asian, African and black American cultural histories.
+His literary criticisms often involved observations of the fate of diverse global economic and academic migrants, spanning the Asian, African and black American cultural histories.
 This includes the Goan diaspora settled in Western countries, the post-Idi Amin Asian emigration from Eastern Africa, and the cultural superstitions of the pre-Obama presidency of American politics.
 Nazareth has edited a special issue of the journal Callaloo on Goan literature, and an anthology of its literature, and has championed the work of Mozambique-born Goan writer Violet Dias Lannoy.